Lift your customer journey with rich web front-ends

 SvelteKit: A framework for building web applications of all sizes, with a flexible filesystem-based routing.

 Angular: Platform for building mobile and desktop web applications.
 Angular is a TypeScript-based open-source full-stack web application framework led by the Angular Team at Google and by a community of individuals and corporations.

 Ionic: Open-source software development kit for hybrid mobile app development.
 Ionic allows you to build cross platform mobile, web, and desktop apps with one shared code base and open web standards.

-Progressive web apps: A progressive web app, or PWA for short, combines the features of native apps with traditional websites.
+Progressive web apps: A progressive web app (PWA) combines the features of native apps with traditional websites.
 A PWA thus makes a smooth and painless transition between whatever platform you’re on, wherever you are.

-Even better, with the hybrid CMS approach you get the full package: You can send headless content to smart watches and IoTs, while at the same time maintaining a "traditional" website with all the rich functionality offered by the popular front-end frameworks.
+Even better, with the next-gen headless CMS approach you get the full package: Headless content can be fetched by an API and delivered to smart watches and IoTs, while you at the same time can manage a "traditional" website with an intuitive editorial experience—plus rich functionality offered by the popular front-end frameworks.

-Essentially there's no pure websites anymore.
+Essentially there are no pure websites anymore.
 You need to manage phrases, banners, etc. that are no longer a part of the traditional website, and rich web front-ends can help you do just that.

 For example: The Norwegian insurance company Gjensidige offers various types of insurances.
 Their site not only showcases the facts, it also includes signature options, videos, forms, and a dynamic box with sliders to calculate the price.

 This is great user experience, enhancing the customer journey with all the questions, answers, and follow-up actions in one place.